Trigonometry Calculator

 - What does the Trigonometry Calculator do?

 - Calculate sin, cos, tan and inverse functions in degrees or radians.
 Includes sec, csc, cot.
-All calculations are performed in your browser using official UK rates and thresholds.

 - How accurate are the results?